Gip-Gip/pinv/README.md

 Subtracts the given number from an entry's quantity using it's base64 key

     -k, --key <KEY>    The key of the entry to give to

+## Will Future Updates Break My Database?

+While in a very early version, I already personally have a lot of data stored in my pinv so I will **guarantee** all pinv versions to be at the very least backwards compatable with previously made databases.